A Bankruptcy Helps You Regain Financial Control As Quickly As Possible!

 The Bankruptcy and Insolvency Act, Directives and Rules set out federal government income guidelines which set income sharing requirements depending on the size of one’s family.
-Any income earned by you over and above the federal government income guideline must be shared equally with your creditors.
-For example, if your monthly income exceeds the guideline by $200.00, you are expected to pay ½ of that, or $100.00 into your bankruptcy estate each month you exceed that guideline.
+Any income earned by you over and above the federal government income guideline must be shared equally with your creditors for 21 months if you are a 1st time bankrupt or 36 if you a filing a bankruptcy for a second time.
+For example, if your monthly income exceeds the guideline by $200.00, you are expected to pay ½ of that, or $100.00 into your bankruptcy estate for each month you exceed that guideline.
 In essence, the more you make, the more you are expected to share with your creditors.

 For more information regarding the federal government income guidelines, and how much you would have to pay if you want to go bankrupt, please do not hesitate to contact us, either by giving us a call or by using our “Contact Us” feature located in the upper righthand corner of each page of this website.
 We will be happy to provide you with a complete outline of the governments income guidelines and how they will affect you or your family.

 Call or Contact Us to get More Information

 For more information about Bankruptcy or to learn about some alternatives to bankruptcy such as a Consumer Proposal, please do not hesitate to Contact Us and request a Free No-Obligation Consultation.
 We are friendly, easy to talk to, and we will take the time to review all your options with you.

 You Can Count On Us!